 ADHD impairs executive function, which is critical for driving.
 Driving requires you to process a huge amount of visual information, anticipate the actions of other drivers, and coordinate multiple actions with your hands and feet.
 Multitasking automatically lowers your ability to place your full attention to a task and can even make it harder to perform the skills needed for driving.
-We talk more about multitasking and ADHD in Are You a Multitasker? this week.

 Daniel Cox, PhD, is one of the leading researchers on the effect ADHD has on a person’s driving abilities and has been a guest expert on driving for one of our Ask the Expert webinars.

 “Automobile accidents are a leading cause of death for people between ages 6 and 25,” Dr. Cox tells UVAToday for the University of Virginia.
 “For adults who don’t have ADHD, after age 25, the accident rate starts to decline significantly.
 That’s not true for those with ADHD.
 They are elevated during adolescence-three to four times more collisions, injuries, etc.-but the rates don’t go down, as they do for the general public, as they get older.
 The good news is that medications improve not only driving safety, they reduce collisions.
 [W]hen ADHD people are on medication, their accident rates radically drop.”

 Researchers looked at 2.3 million drivers affected by ADHD and found the rate of car crashes was dramatically lower for drivers taking medication to help manage their ADHD symptoms.
 The researchers found a 38 percent lower risk of accidents for men when they were taking medication, compared to when they were not taking their medications.
 For women, the risk was 42 percent lower.
 These reductions were found across all age groups in the study.